zeinabdastmozd/Banking-Big-Data-Analytics-/README.md

 The neural-network approach achieved approximately **96% test accuracy** in the reported experiments.

-> **Note:** The project evaluates models using different metrics because both regression-based and classification-based approaches were investigated.
-For a future version, the loan-default problem could be formulated consistently as a binary classification task and evaluated using **Accuracy, Precision, Recall, F1-score, ROC-AUC, and a Confusion Matrix**.

 ---
 # 🔬 Feature Importance & Financial Insights